Sanvit-Katrekar/college-recommender/README.md

 # College Recommender

-A simple app the recommends colleges based on a given song (title + artist)
+A simple app the recommends colleges based on student requirements

 ## Our Project (https://college-recommender.glitch.me/)